 It is essential that you do not disclose anything about an individual that they wish to be kept private, unless it is appropriate to do so.
 Explain why this is so important.
 You could include the aspects of a person’s life in the grey boxes in your answer.

-As a health and social care worker, I am privy to a lot of personal information about the individuals that I work with and so it is very important that I respect each individual’s privacy by not sharing information about them unless it is absolutely necessary.
+As a health and social care worker, I am privy to a lot of personal information about the individuals that I work with and so it is crucial that I respect each individual’s privacy by not sharing information about them unless it is absolutely necessary.

-This is important because individual’s may have aspects of their personal history that they are not particularly proud of or they are embarrassed about and so do not want others to know about their background as it may affect present relationships.
-Although the Equality Act 2010 makes it illegal to discriminate against individuals based on protected characteristics such as sexual orientation, unfortunately discrimination does still exist today.
+This is important because individuals may have aspects of their personal history that they are not particularly proud of or are embarrassed about and so do not want others to know about their background as it may affect present relationships.
+Although the Equality Act 2010 makes it illegal to discriminate against individuals based on protected characteristics such as sexual orientation, unfortunately, discrimination does still exist today.
 So individuals may prefer to keep this information private to avoid potential discrimination.
-Social circumstances and finances as well as existing health conditions can also be a source of embarrassment or prejudice for individuals.
+Social circumstances and finances as well as existing health conditions can also be a source of embarrassment for or prejudice towards individuals.